This blog post was edited December 5, 2025

 When we first started formalizing our release cadence in 2024—committing to releasing on the first Tuesday of every month—it was our first step toward standardizing the upgrade experience for our customers and open-source community.
 Since then, we've learned more about how different teams adopt new versions, and we recognize that not every organization moves at the same pace.
 That’s why we’re evolving our release process in 2025:

-Monthly innovation releases remain the best way to stay updated with Coder’s latest enhancements and fixes.
+Monthly mainline releases remain the best way to stay updated with Coder’s latest enhancements and fixes.
 These releases will continue to include new features, performance improvements, and security updates, enabling teams that want a fast feedback loop to benefit from the newest capabilities as soon as they’re available.

 Each monthly release will first be available in the mainline channel and then move to stable the following month.
 This ensures: